nafc-assess/NAFOdown/README.md

 ## Installation

-The statistical computing program [R](https://www.r-project.org/) is required to use the NAFOdown package and we highly recommend using the [RStudio](https://www.rstudio.com/products/RStudio/) to manage an R projects.
+The statistical computing program [R](https://www.r-project.org/) is required to use the NAFOdown package and we highly recommend using [RStudio](https://www.rstudio.com/products/RStudio/) to manage an R projects.
 With RStudio installed a project can be started in an existing or new directory using the drop-down menus in Rstudio.
 After setting up